seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Must kings neglect, that private men enjoy!
 And what have kings, that privates have not too,
 Save ceremony, save general ceremony?
-And what art thou, thou idle ceremony?
 What kind of god art thou, that suffer'st more
 Of mortal griefs than do thy worshippers?
-What are thy rents? what are thy comings in?
 O ceremony, show me but thy worth!
-What is thy soul of adoration?
 Art thou aught else but place, degree and form,
 Creating awe and fear in other men?
 Wherein thou art less happy being fear'd